Beyonce Stuns In Curve-Hugging, Sparkly Yellow Dress

 ” I CANNOT DEAL!
 WORLD JUST STOPPED ROTATING FOR A BIT JUST THEN,” a third follower enthused.

 Beyonce’s gorgeous look was for a special occasion.
 According to E!
 News, the “Friends” songstress made a surprise appearance in Atlanta to support Tyler Perry’s grand opening gala for Tyler Perry Studios.
 While she was there, Beyonce reportedly was all smiles and was taking photos with the other attendees at the event.
-The star-studded gala, which took place on Saturday, October 5, also included appearances from Tina Knowles, Tina’s husband Richard Lawson, Kelly Rowland, Ava DuVernay, Halle Berry, Viola Davis, Viola’s husband Julius Tennon, Taraji P. Henson, Taraji’s fiancé Kelvin Hayden.
+The star-studded gala, which took place on Saturday, October 5, also included appearances from Tina Knowles, Tina’s husband Richard Lawson, Kelly Rowland, Ava DuVernay, Halle Berry, Viola Davis, Viola’s husband Julius Tennon, Taraji P. Henson, and Taraji’s fiancé Kelvin Hayden.

 Beyonce’s public appearance comes just weeks after she surprised fans with a documentary titled, Beyonce Presents: Making The Gift back in September.
 The Inquisitr previously reported that the doc shows how Beyonce, who starred as Nala in Disney’s live-action version of The Lion King, curated the soundtrack for the film.
 The album includes tracks from Beyonce and has collaborations from Kendrick Lamar, Jay-Z, Childish Gambino, Pharrell, and others.